-Man Allegedly Killed Autistic 5-Year-Old Son, Called 911 ,And Reported Him Missing
+Man Allegedly Killed Autistic Five-Year-Old Son, Called 911, And Reported Him Missing

-A man allegedly killed his autistic 5-year-old son, hid his body, and told authorities he was missing.
+A man allegedly killed his autistic five-year-old son, hid his body, and told authorities he was missing.
 Kansas City is reporting that Joseph Ray Daniels was arrested on Saturday and charged with criminal homicide over his son’s disappearance.

 The Tennessee man and the boy’s mother had reported Joe Clyde Daniels missing on Wednesday morning.
 The parents told police they discovered Joe was missing when they wanted to get him ready for school.